fabioramponi/fish-conda-virtualenv/README.md

 - fish shell

 ## Install instructions
-From the fish shell cd to the root dir, the type
+From the fish shell cd to this project dir, then type
 ```fish
 >> fish conda-env.sh install
 ```